 Take Your Deliverability to the Next Level

-If you want to go the extra mile when it comes to email deliverability, Mailflow offers a boarder set of features designed to help you monitor and further improve it.
+If you want to go the extra mile when it comes to email deliverability, Mailflow offers a broader set of features designed to help you monitor and further improve it.

 On Mailflow's paid plans you can get access to SPF & DKIM configuration assistance, blacklist monitoring on up to 100 blacklists for all your domains, and a daily sender reputation tracker with various providers to help you decide whether to continue or slow down some of your email activity.